 We have expert opinion testimony showing this, but are still awaiting more data from Hi-Tech.
 (Skip to this section)

-BMPEA is safe, as documented by nine research studies performed on supplements with the ingredient.
+BMPEA has not been shown to be unsafe in nine research studies performed on supplements with the ingredient.

 In addition, over a billion servings have been sold without a single report of death or serious illness or injury from any of these products.
 There are no known published FDA Adverse Event Reports.
 (Skip to this section)

 BMPEA is not an amphetamine, despite looking “similar” to the untrained eye.
-These false comparisons are being used to scare and anger readers.
 (Skip to this section)

 Picamilon’s legality is still debatable, as discussed in our Picamilon FDA article.